boasiHQ/interactive-inputs/README.md

 When using this action, here are a few key points to note:

+- To enable the external notifications, you will need to set the `notifier-slack-enabled` or `notifier-discord-enabled` property to `true` in the `with` object.
+Follow the [**Creating a Slack integration**](#creating-a-slack-integration) or [**Creating a Discord integration**](#creating-a-discord-integration) sections above for more information.
 - The portal will display fields in the order defined in the `fields` array.
 - The `label` property is used to identify the input field and its corresponding output.
 For example, the `label` property in the `fields` array for **Continue to roll out?** is `continue-roll-out`.
 This means that the output will be stored in a variable called `continue-roll-out`, which can be accessed using the syntax `${{ steps.interactive-inputs.outputs.continue-roll-out }}`.
-- The env `NGROK_AUTHTOKEN` and `GITHUB_TOKEN` authenticate the request to the Ngrok API and the GitHub API, respectively.
-Both are needed to be set in the workflow file.
+- The env `ngrok-authtoken` input is used to open the Ngrok tunnel, which is used to give access to your runner-hosted portal.
+It is needed to be set in the workflow file.
   - Signing up for NGROK is free and quick; it can be done [here](https://dashboard.ngrok.com/signup).
 - There are various [types of input fields](#input-fields-types) that can be used, [**vist the input fields types**](#input-fields-types) in this README for more information.
 - The `timeout` property sets the timeout for the interactive input.
 The workflow will fail if the user does not respond within the timeout period.